 - Stir in cream cheese for extra richness

-- Add bacon for a smoky twist
+- Add crumbled bacon for a smoky twist

 - Add hot sauce or cayenne for a spicy kick